 Goth in the Country

 All of the clothes and accessories I already owned.
 They were just laying around my room waiting to be found.
 The only item I purchased is the long black lace robe which is awesome and I will probably keep wearing in real life.
-I feel like goths get a bad rep just because they bring attention to the side of life no one wants to think about.
-They are just following Johnny Cash's lead when he sang Man in Black.
+I feel like goths get a bad rap just because they bring attention to the side of life no one wants to think about.
+They are just following Johnny Cash's lead when he sang about being the Man in Black.
 You don't have to be a Johnny Cash lover to appreciate the message in that song.
 He doesn't want us to be morose all the time but not to lose sight of the world and the tragedies that happened and will keep happening.

-I still feel rebellious every now and again even though I am an adult now.
-I like to make my own fun and do projects that entertain me and possibly others.
-I hope you go out and read this book because all the short stories inside are excellent.
-My personal favorite is the last one which the book is named after.
+Every now and then I feel a bit rebellious even though I am firmly planted on the side of adult now.
+I like to make my own fun and do creative projects that entertain me and possibly others.
+The short stories inside Things to Do When You're Goth in the Country are excellent.
+My personal favorite is the last one which is the book's namesake.
 It reminds me of that wild yet sullen youth lurking on the fringes.
 I did work up a sweat in all of these outfits because we shot this project in August in Texas.
 Not the smartest idea but no regrets!